adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

   if there is one.

 If the field is partial, and the new ``-Wincomplete-record-selectors`` flag is enabled, a warning will be emitted.
+(TODO: introduce this warning first?)

 Note that:

-* If ``R`` is a data family, it is considered a record type iff there is an instance of the family for ``R t0 ... tn`` that is defined as a record.
+* If ``R`` is a data family, it is considered a record type iff there is an instance of the family for ``R t_0 ... t_n`` that is defined as a record.

 * Solving the equation between the wanted and actual field types will fill in the inferred parameter ``l :: RuntimeRep`` with the appropriate representation.
 This means support for unlifted fields is automatic.

 TODO: explain when manual GetField instances are permitted.

-TODO: discuss improving error messages in the set-with-wrong-type case!

 Solving ``SetFieldPoly`` constraints